 Seed Propagation, Planting, and Saving

 Harvesting of Produce, Flowers & Herbs

-The program is 6 months long, with a minimum commitment of 6 hours per week.
+The minimum commitment is 6 hours per week.
 Due to the nature of working at a school, all applicants must have a finger print clearance card prior to working around the children.

 Contact Bobi Harshfield, School Gardener through the school office: 602-243-6909